How can I learn English more efficiently?

 No Pass -- NP

 Yes.
-Two developmental courses, ENG 050 (Writing) and REA 050 (Reading), or one course called INT 075 (a combination of ENG 050 and REA 050), are required.
+Two developmental courses, ENG 050 (Writing) and REA 050 (Reading), or one course called REA 075 (a combination of ENG 050 and REA 050), are required.
 These courses bridge students from ESL to academic English Composition I (ENG 100).

 This depends on a number of factors: your placement test scores; your academic progress; how many classes you take each semester; whether you study in summer; and whether you test out of any levels.
 For a full-time student, the ESL Program ranges from 0-1.5 years to complete.